miso-lims/miso-lims/docs/user_manual/type_data.md

 only be deleted if it has not been used by any existing sequencing containers.
 Alternately, container models no longer in use can be archived.

+Things to consider when adding container models:

+* If using Run Scanner, the container model's alias or barcode must match what is reported by Run Scanner.
+If in doubt, use the name from the packaging, and it can be updated later if necessary
+* Partitions is the count of lanes/chambers/partitions in the container
+* Fallback should usually not be checked.
+A fallback container represents an unknown container model and is used when there is no matching non-fallback container.
+Fallback containers usually have an alias like "Unknown 1-lane Illumina Flow Cell"
+* If archived is checked, the container model will not be available to use when creating new containers
+* After creating the container model, remember to add it to one or more instrument models from the Edit Instrument Model page

 ## Sequencing Parameters